Local Government Bylaws

 There are legislatively required steps before a local government bylaw takes legal effect.
 These steps include three readings, adoption, and in some cases, provincial or other approval.
 There may also be additional requirements established in the local government's procedure bylaw or in legislation that must be met before a bylaw is adopted by a council or board, depending on the nature of the bylaw.

-Certain types of bylaws require approval by the minister of Municipal Affairs and Housing, as the minister responsible for the Community Charter and the Local Government Act, or by the Inspector of Municipalities.
+Certain types of bylaws require approval by the minister of Municipal Affairs, as the minister responsible for the Community Charter and the Local Government Act, or by the Inspector of Municipalities.
 Bylaws under the Community Charter concurrent authority may require approval or some other form of involvement from other provincial ministries.
 Other Acts may also require some form of B.C government involvement before bylaws may be adopted.

 Bylaw enforcement generally refers to actions directed at ensuring compliance with local government bylaws.